soutaro/nullarihyon/README.md

 ```

 Nothing will go wrong.
-Variable without initial value will be `nil` anyway, by if you enables ARC.
+Variable without initial value will be `nil` anyway, if you enables ARC.

 ## Assign the `_Nullable` value to variable, and test by `if`